 When you are looking for a bass fuzz pedal, you should try to give the pedal a trial before you buy it.
 Try and play a couple of chords and a number of leads and riffs to see how the pedal sounds.

-This is important because of the last point we made: some bass fuzz pedals simply cannot handle certain chords.
+This is important because of the last point: some bass fuzz pedals simply cannot handle certain chords.
 You may find though that there are some fuzz pedals that are able to create just a single note sound.

 Whenever you’re buying anything that will be used in music production of any kind, you should always check out the playability.
 Just take a moment and see how it plays.